 This study focused on the synthesis of side-chain-labeled peptides--specifically, a peptide with a C-terminal biotin-labeled lysine.
 H-His-Ala-Phe-Gly-Gly-Glu-Ala-Lys(biotin)-NH2

-Using of Fmoc-Lys(biotin)-OH was an obvious choice for direct assembly of this sequence.
-However, our goal is to create a method for introduction of a variety of different labels other than biotin.
+Using of Fmoc-Lys(biotin)-OH was an obvious choice for the direct assembly of this sequence.
+However, our goal is to create a method for the introduction of a variety of different labels other than biotin.
 We used a side-chain protected lysine residue orthogonal to Fmoc/t-Bu that employs Rink amide MBHA resin coupled with Fmoc-Lys(Dde)-OH.
-In this approach, first the peptide is synthesized, then the label is added for coupling to the Lys, followed by cleavage and deprotection.
+In this approach, first, the peptide is synthesized, then the label is added for coupling to the Lys, followed by cleavage and deprotection.

 Peptide Synthesis Method:

 - Rink amide MBHA resin was coupled with Fmoc-Lys(Dde)-OH using HBTU/HOBt/DIEA activation.

 - All remaining residues except the N-terminal His were incorporated as Fmoc-amino acids with the same activation chemistry, using Boc for Lys, and OtBu for Glu as the side-chain protecting groups.

 - The N-terminal His was incorporated as t-Boc-His.
 After completion of the synthesis, the resin was washed twice with N, N-dimethylformamide (DMF).

 - The Dde side-chain protection was removed by treatment with 2% hydrazine in DMF (7 mL/0.1 mmoles of the protected peptide resin; 2 times, 5 minutes each).

 - The resin was then washed three times with DMF followed by two washes with DMF: dimethyl sulfoxide (DMSO; 1:1, v/v).